etlbox/etlbox.website/doks_v1.6/content/product/licenses/redistribution-eula.md

 ---
-title: "Royalty-free End-user License Agreement"
+title: "Redistribution End-user License Agreement"
-description: "The royality free EULA for the REDISTRIBUTABLE license."
+description: "The redistribution EULA for the REDISTRIBUTABLE license."
-lead: "The royality-free EULA allows redistribution of ETLBox and comes with the REDISTRIBUTABLE package."
+lead: "This EULA allows redistribution of ETLBox and comes with the REDISTRIBUTABLE package."
 draft: false
 ---

-For all other licenses than our REDISTRIBUTABLE license, please refer to our [Standard EULA](/product/licenses/standard-eula/).
+For other licenses than our REDISTRIBUTABLE license, please refer to our [Standard EULA](/product/licenses/standard-eula/).

 {{< nowrap-code >}}
 (C) 2024 ETLBox Office Andreas Lennartz